A Guide to Car Hail Damage Repair

 Did you know that the United States has a “hail alley?
 According to the Weather Channel, “severe hail occurs most often in a triangular region from west Texas to northwest Missouri to the western Dakotas.”
 Researchers define “severe” as hail that’s one inch in diameter.
 The craziest hail is in Texas, Kansas, Oklahoma and Nebraska.
 These states see the most days each year with hail larger than golf balls.
 The biggest hailstone ever recorded, which fell in Aurora, Neb. in 2010, measured seven inches.

 While hail rarely kills anyone, it can cause catastrophic damage.
 One recent example is the hailstorm that hit Denver, Colo., in May 2017.
 With hailstones striking a wide swath of the city during rush hour, the storm is officially the most expensive disaster the state has ever seen.

 The Rocky Mountain Insurance Information Association estimated that more than 150,000 auto insurance claims and more than 50,000 homeowners insurance claims would be filed, totaling some $1.4 billion in losses, the Denver Post reported.

 How does hail damage cars?

 If you hear little hailstones pelting your car, don’t panic.
-Only large hail has the potential to really damage vehicles, according to the National Oceanic and Atmospheric Administration.
-(NOAA researchers have something called an Ice Ball Launching Device to test the impact of hail stones, which we really wish we could play with.)
-Typically, the NOAA says, hail must be golf-ball-size (1.75 inch) to dent cars.
+Only large hail has the potential to really damage vehicles.
+Typically, hail must be golf-ball-size (1.75 inch) to dent cars.
 The hail in Denver was large enough to knock out windshields and sensors on cars, in many instances, which drove up the cost of repairs.